Kondo Phase in Twisted Bilayer Graphene -- A Unified Theory for Distinct Experiments: Solution to the single-impurity model

+As discussed in \cref{sec:HSI}, if the Hund's coupling $J_H$ ($\approx 0.3$meV) is considered, the U(4) symmetry of $\hH_{\rm SI}$ will be reduced to U(2)$\times$U(2), where the first (second) U(2) subgroup is the spin-charge rotation symmetry within the first (second) orbital.
+Irreducible representations of U(2)$\times$U(2) are labeled by two U(1) charges $Q_1,Q_2$ and two spin moments $S_1, S_2$.
+Turning on $J_H$, although the four-fold LM$_{n=1,3}$ states are now re-labeled by two spin-$\frac12$ doublets, {\it i.e.}, $(Q_1,Q_2;S_1,S_2)=(2k+n,2k; \frac12, 0)$ and $(2k,2k+n; 0, \frac12)$, they stay degenerate in energy with each other due to crystalline symmetries.
+On the contrary, the six-fold LM$_2$ states split into a four-fold multiplet $(2k+1,2k+1;\frac12,\frac12)$, which is free from the Hund's coupling, and a two-fold multiplet $(2k+2,2k;0,0)\oplus (2k,2k+2;0,0)$, whose energy is raised by $J_H$.
+Numerical results with finite $J_H$ are given in \cref{app:phase}(c).

-It is also helpful to look at the global U(2) symmetry representations, where the two U(2) rotations are the same.
+It is also helpful to look at the representations of the LM$_n$ states under the global U(2) symmetry, which acts on the two orbitals with the same spin-charge rotation.
 The total charge and spin of LM$_{1,2,3}$ are 1, 2, 3 (mod 4) and $\frac12$, $\frac12\pm \frac12$, $\frac12$, respectively.

-Phase boundaries between different LM phases and the strong coupling phase are described by unstable fixed points where different ground states cross with each other.
-The phase boundaries are shown by the white lines in \cref{fig:phase}(b), (c).
-Starting from an LM$_n$ phase, increasing $\mu_c$ will eventually drive it into a strong coupling phase due to the enhancement of hybridization.
-The critical $\mu_c$, as expected, is close to $G$, the conduction band edge (\cref{fig:model-main}(c), (d)).

-\section{Spectral density}
+\subsection{Spectral density}